hanjanghoon/BERT_FP/README.md

 Performance
 ----------

-We provide model checkpoints of UMS-BERT+, which obtained new state-of-the-art, for each dataset.
+We provide model checkpoints of BERT_FP, which obtained new state-of-the-art, for each dataset.

 | Ubuntu         | R@1   | R@2   | R@5   |
 | -------------- | ----- | ----- | ----- |